codeforsanjose/citysourced-api-simulator/_Docs/log_james.md

 # CitySourced Test API

+[2015.11.12 - Thu]

+* Cleaned up the request processing by adding reflection to dynamically create the proper structure for the request, and then use an interface to process the request.
+* data/report.go:
+	* Needed to have all BaseReport fields exported, so they can be accessed when used in a Request.
+So changed the names of the lowercased fields to uppercase, post-pended with a "V":
+		* latitude -> LatitudeV
+		* longitude -> LongitudeV
+		* authorIsAnonymous -> AuthorIsAnonymous
+	* Deleted the Lat() and Lng() methods from BaseReport
+* In "request" package:
+	* Renamed "Request_Type" -> "Request".
+	* getreports.go:
+		* Deleted GetReportsByAddress()
+		* Deleted GetReportsByLatLng()
+		* Added "Processor" interface to the GetReportsByAddress struct.
+		* Added "Processor" interface to the GetReportsByLatLng struct.
+		* Renamed the "GetReportsByAddressType" struct to "GetReportsByAddress".
+		* Renamed the "GetReportsByLatLngType" struct to "GetReportsByLatLng".
+		* In both request types:
+			* Added new style Validate()
+			* Moved append code to Run()
+	* createthreeoneone.go
+		* Deleted CreateThreeOneOne().
+		* Added new style Validate()
+		* Moved append code to Run()
+	* request.go
+		* Removed "processors" variable.
+		* Added "typeRegistry" variable.
+		* Rewrote Process() to use the reflection to dynamically create the appropriate request struct, then Validate() and Run().
+		* Standardized all the error and return handling in Process().
+* Test OK.
+* Saved to GIT.

+[2015.11.11 - Wed]

+* Figured out how to use reflection to create an instance of struct.

 [2015.11.10 - Tue]

 * Installed new Atom editor... looks like it has a lot of capabilities that VS Code doesn't...  although it does a bit slow.